Olive oil: Production

-Some 75% of Spain's production derives from the region of Andalucía, particularly within Jaén province which produces 70% of the olive oil in Spain.
+Villacarrillo, Jaén, Andalucía, Spain, is a center of olive oil production.
+Spain's olive oil production derives 75% from the region of Andalucía, particularly within Jaén province which produces 70% of the olive oil in Spain.
 The world's largest olive oil mill (almazara, in Spanish), capable of processing 2,500 tonnes of olives per day, is in the town of Villacarrillo, Jaén.

-Major Italian producers are the regions of Calabria and, above all, Apulia.
-Many PDO and PGI extra-virgin olive oil are produced in these regions.
-Extra-virgin olive oil is also produced in Tuscany, in cities like Lucca, Florence, Siena which are also included in the association of Città dell'Olio.
+Italian major producers are the regions of Calabria and, above all, Apulia.
+Many PDO and PGI extra-virgin olive oils are produced in these regions.
+Extra-virgin olive oil is also produced in Tuscany, in cities including Lucca, Florence, and Siena, which are also included in the association of Città dell'Olio.
 Italy imports about 65% of Spanish olive oil exports.

 Global consumption

-San Marino has by far the largest per capita consumption of olive oil worldwide, around 22 kg per year.
-Consumption in Greece is 12 kg; Spain 11.7 kg; Italy 8.2 kg; Portugal 7.9 kg; and Israel, around 3 kg.
-Northern Europe and North America consume far less, around 0.7 L, but the consumption of olive oil outside its home territory has been rising steadily.
+Greece has the highest per capita consumption of olive oil worldwide, around 24 liters per year.
+Consumption in Spain is 15 liters; Italy 13 liters; and Syria, around 3 liters.
+Canada consumes 1.5 liters and the US 1 liter.

 Regulation

 The International Olive Council (IOC) is an intergovernmental organisation of states that produce olives or products derived from olives, such as olive oil.
-The IOC officially governs 95% of international production and holds great influence over the rest.
+The IOC officially governs 95% of international production and influences the rest.
 The EU regulates the use of different protected designation of origin labels for olive oils.

-The United States is not a member of the IOC and is not subject to its authority, but on October 25, 2010, the U.S. Department of Agriculture adopted new voluntary olive oil grading standards that closely parallel those of the IOC, with some adjustments for the characteristics of olives grown in the U.S. Additionally, U.S. Customs regulations on "country of origin" state that if a non-origin nation is shown on the label, then the real origin must be shown on the same side of the label and in comparable size letters so as not to mislead the consumer.
+The United States is not a member of the IOC and is not subject to its authority, but on October 25, 2010, the U.S. Department of Agriculture adopted new voluntary olive oil grading standards that closely parallel those of the IOC, with some adjustments for the characteristics of olives grown in the U.S. U.S. Customs regulations on "country of origin" state that if a non-origin nation is shown on the label, then the real origin must be shown on the same side of the label in letters of comparable size, so as not to mislead the consumer.
 Yet most major U.S. brands continue to put "imported from Italy" on the front label in large letters and other origins on the back in very small print.
 "In fact, olive oil labeled 'Italian' often comes from Turkey, Tunisia, Morocco, Spain, and Greece."
 This makes it unclear what percentage of the olive oil is really of Italian origin.